-Medicaid will be offering new services called 1915i services to people with intellectual and/or developmental disabilities (I/DD), including autism, as well as those with mental health issues and substance use disorders.
-1915i services are replacing B3 services but unlike B3, 1915i services are an entitlement.
-This means that the program does not keep waiting lists and does not run out of funds to help people.
-The same set of services will be offered across the state, unlike B3 which may be different from place to place.
+Medicaid will be offering new services called 1915(i) services to people with intellectual and/or developmental disabilities (I/DD), including autism, as well as those with mental health issues and substance use disorders.
+1915(i) services will eventually replace B3 services when Tailored Plans launch in April, 2023.
+Unlike B3, 1915(i) services are an entitlement.
+This means that the program does not keep waiting lists (like the waiver) and does not run out of funds to help people.
+The same set of 1915(i) services will be offered across the state, unlike B3, which may be different from place to place.

 - Community Transition